-- production pressure may have pushed you to do work without fully assessing the risks - you had the opportunity to identify problems and come up with solutions before and during work - apprentices were encouraged to speak up.
+- Production pressure may have pushed you to do work without fully assessing the risks. - You had the opportunity to identify problems and come up with solutions before and during work. - Apprentices were encouraged to speak up.

+Part two

-Who do you relate to in this scenario and why?
+Continue the film 06:13 - 08:12Who do you relate to Who do you relate to in this scenario Pause film at in this scenario and and why? each why? discussion question.
 Henry?

-- What kind of pressure do you think Henry is under? - Time and work pressures. - What is Henry's leadership style: - transactional - focuses on supervision, organization, and performance - promotes compliance through both rewards and/or punishments.
+Henry What kind of pressure do you think Henry is under?
+Time and work pressures.
+What is Henry's leadership style: Transactional Focuses on supervision, organization, and performance.
+Promotes compliance through both rewards and/or punishments.
+OR Transformational Leads by example.
+Thinks broadly.
+Considers all hazards not just those immediately in front of workers.

-or

-- transformational

-- leads by example

-- thinks broadly

-- considers all hazards not just those immediately in front of workers.

 Do you think that Henry demonstrated safety leadership?

-- Discuss the concept of safety leadership, which involves:

-- providing a safety vision

-- clarifying goals

-- giving feedback

-- highlighting sources of risk

-- encouraging application of controls

-- facilitating innovation

-- creative thinking.

-Jed?

-- What risks was Jed exposed to?

-- Physical risk factors.

-- Psychological risk factors.

-- Limited ability for healthy lifestyle choices because of the way the work was organised and designed.
+Discuss the concept of safety leadership, which involves: o Providing a safety vision.
+Clarifying goals. o Giving feedback.
+Highlighting sources of risk.
+Encouraging application of controls.
+Facilitating innovation Creative thinking.
+Jed Jed?
+What risks were Jed exposed to?
+Physical risk factors.
+Psychological risk factors.
+Limited ability for health lifestyle choices because of the way the work was organised and designed.

+Marty (Viewer point of view)
-These risks were not managed and contributed to Jed's incident.

-- Do you work in an environment where you manage high risk and hazardous work?
+- These risks were not managed and contributed to Jed's incident. - Do you work in an environment where you manage high risk and hazardous work?
 Encourage examples. - Have all the hazards been considered?
 What are they?
-Have they been managed
+Have they been managed?